frederic-perez/AmE-dictionary/data/idioms.md

 __a living legend__ A person who has an extraordinary reputation or level of fame while they are still alive. _The singer has made such a huge impact on the world of blues that she’s come to be a living legend._
 __a living soul__ A person (who is alive).
 (Often used in the negative to mean “nobody.”) _Our engagement is a complete secret, so don’t tell another living soul, OK?_
 __a long row to hoe__ A particularly difficult or problematic task, situation, or set of circumstances to contend with or confront. _I know finishing this thesis will be a long row to hoe, but I’m actually looking forward to the challenge._
+__a looker__ A particularly attractive person or thing. _I know I’ve never been much of a looker, but I try to make up for it with a confident, outgoing personality._
 __a losing game__ A failing or hopeless effort; a situation or activity that is ultimately futile or cannot be won.
 (Most often used in the phrase “play a losing game.”) _You’re playing a losing game if you think you can convince Sarah to go to college._
 __a lot on (one’s) plate__ A lot to do. _I just have a lot on my plate right now while I’m finishing up my degree and doing this huge project for work._
 __a man of his word__ _He is a man of his word._